5-krupa/KrupaGandhi1/README.md

-# Pdf to audiobook converter
+# Mother's day special
-This is python project for conversion of pdf document into audio book.
+A small gesture for all mom's out there - This project is build in python with mixture of 2 songs and image.